At first glance, can you automatically determine a child’s personality type?

 Communicate with INTJs with essential conversations

-Monotonous conversations that drone on are exhausting to INTJs because they are active listeners.
+Monotonous conversations are exhausting to INTJs because they are active listeners.
 Ambitious and focused INTJs are constantly working on projects.
 Even if they’re watching TV, the programming is educational and a part of ongoing research.
-It is critical to become in tune with an INTJ’s energy to gauge conversation lengths.
+It is critical to becoming in tune with an INTJ’s energy to gauge conversation lengths.
 Once you become labeled an entertaining person but waste time, INTJs will only engage with you when they want to be entertained with a “Pleasurable distraction.”

 Become satisfied with a one-sided friendship

 Many INTJs are working on goals and initiatives that they believe are groundbreaking.
 Consequently, you may need to reach out more to maintain the relationship.
-INTJs aren’t purely selfish as friends, but they are busy in their world accomplishing epic ventures.
+INTJs aren’t purely selfish as friends but busy accomplishing epic ventures in their world.
 Generally, the average person isn’t.
 Part of your interest in this friendship is the value you receive from unique ideas and ways to grow.
 Embrace the notion that you benefit from high-performing intellectuals.
-An INTJ’s world doesn’t require a great deal of companionship, and they are acutely aware of their contradictions.
+An INTJ’s world doesn’t require much companionship, and they are acutely aware of their contradictions.
 You may have to be a better friend to INTJs than they can be to you.

 Develop a system for staying in contact with INTJs